 Dr Cobi Calyx is an Honorary Senior Lecturer with UNSW Sydney, remotely from home on Kaurna country in southern Adelaide.
 She is a popular guest lecturer in environmental management and leadership, with a novel focus on space governance.
 She advises PhD students in environmental and space governance.

 She now works in government, having been affiliated at Flinders with the Climate and Sustainability Policy Research group and the Centre for Social Impact.
 She's also been involved in public health at Flinders, completing a Grad Cert in Health Promotion during her ANU PhD.
 She remains part of Flinders University Childcare Centre through her children.

-Cobi has more than a decade of experience working internationally across disaster risk reduction, technology equity, science communication, health promotion and environmental governance, with organisations ranging from the Australian Broadcasting Corporation to the United Nations.
+Cobi has more than a decade of experience working internationally across disaster risk reduction, science communication, technology development, health promotion and environmental governance, with organisations ranging from the Australian Broadcasting Corporation to the United Nations.
 She is an Associate Fellow of the Higher Education Academy, reflecting her educational expertise.